 Writing Style Guide

 The UNC Eshelman School of Pharmacy follows the Associated Press Stylebook in matters of writing style, punctuation, and usage.
-AP style is the official and primary style used by the University.
+AP style is the official and primary style used by the University; however, there are exceptions.
+You can view those exceptions here.
 Merriam-Webster’s Collegiate Dictionary Eleventh Edition is the authority on spelling, capitalization and hyphenation unless superseded by AP.
 The Chicago Manual of Style Sixteenth Edition is used as the guide for situations not covered by AP.
 The change to AP style was made in the summer of 2015.
 Most content and publications produced before then follow Chicago style.

 It is for the sake of readers that the we advocate using a clear, consistent, contemporary style of writing in every nonacademic document or publication that comes out of the UNC Eshelman School of Pharmacy.
 Our style guide is a tool to help us do this.

 The following is a much-abbreviated guide to style and usage covering topics that often crop up at the UNC Eshelman School of Pharmacy.
 Use this style guide and the references listed below to help you achieve clear, professional writing and communication.
 The School used Chicago style until 2015, when the University made AP the official style for most communications.